haivala/dj-usb-tkit/docs/USB_EXPORT.md

   - existing playlist membership rows are preserved.
   - new manifest members are linked only when not already present.
   - entry sequencing continues from existing max order instead of resetting.
+  - because of this, the app locks drag-reordering of a local playlist's tracks whenever a same-named playlist already exists on the connected USB — see "Deep technical details" in `docs/PLAYLISTS_PLAYBACK.md`.

 Scope is playlist-local in both modes: unrelated playlists are not implicitly rewritten to mirror the exported playlist state.